 COVID-19 Information

-Staying healthy during the pandemic is a priority for all of us.
-SLAC has developed safety protocols and requirements that adhere to the requirements by Stanford University, the Department of Energy, and the CDC, while allowing SLAC personnel, staff, researchers, subcontractors, and business visitors the best ability to continue doing science and working safety.
+Many of our COVID-19 requirements have been lifted while the San Mateo County COVID-19 Community Level is green/low.
+However, staying healthy is still a priority for all of us.
+Our safety protocols adhere to the requirements by Stanford University, the Department of Energy, and the CDC, while allowing SLAC personnel, staff, researchers, subcontractors, and business visitors the best ability to continue doing science and working safety.

 Current COVID-19 Requirements at SLAC

-- Do not come on site to SLAC if you test positive for COVID or are experiencing COVID-related symptoms.
+• Do not come on site to SLAC if you test positive for COVID

-If you have prior access to Health Check and you test positive or have symptoms, or have been in close contact with somebody who is positive, update Health Check and follow the guidance given.
+If you have prior access to Health Check and you test positive or have symptoms, update Health Check and follow the guidance given.

-- Masking is still required on Marguerite shuttles, in the Occupational Health Center office suite (in Building 28), in government vehicles with more than one occupant, and post-travel for 5 days.
+• Masking is still required in the Occupational Health Center office suite (in Building 28) and post-international-travel for at least 5 days (see below for more travel details).
 Where or when masking is required, N95s, KN95s, or surgical masks must be used.
 Cloth masks alone are not permitted but can be worn with a surgical mask underneath.

 Note that gatherings (events, conferences, lectures, tours, etc) may have additional other specific guidance based on the Safety Plan they have worked out for the particular event.
 Point of Contacts should see the internal Gatherings page for details and a template for Safety Plans.

-These requirements are in accordance with Stanford Policy and the Department of Energy's COVID-19 Workplace Safety and Reentry Framework and will be in place while San Mateo County's COVID-19 Community Level remains in orange (high).
+These requirements are in accordance with Stanford Policy and the Department of Energy's COVID-19 Workplace Safety and Reentry Framework.
 These requirements apply to everyone entering the SLAC site, including staff, users, contractors, visitors, and others.

 Access Details